 - Gaps between teeth

 - Tooth ridges

 Your dentist will look at several factors to determine the best course of action for your tooth.
-If it’s a minor chip that doesn’t open up the inner layers of the tooth to air, then you might not need any treatment.
-For more severe chips, they may need to repair it.
-One option for a chipped tooth could be putting a crown in place or filling the cavity that is created.
+If it’s a minor chip that doesn’t open up the tooth’s inner layers to air, you might not need any treatment.
+For more severe chips, they may need to repair them.
+One option for a chipped tooth could be putting a crown in place or filling the created cavity.
 The dentist will go over all of your options and then help you fix the problem at that appointment in most cases.

-If your chipped tooth is extremely broken, you may need to go into oral surgery for the repair.
-You typically would have some diagnostic testing is done, such as an x-ray, to determine whether the tooth can be saved, or if a root canal or a similar treatment option would be better.
-Contact us at 254.275.6542 to schedule an appointment to look at your chipped tooth.
+If your chipped tooth is extremely broken, you may need to go into oral surgery for repair.
+You typically would have some diagnostic testing is done, such as an X-ray, to determine whether the tooth can be saved or if a root canal or a similar treatment option would be better.
+Contact us at 281-416-5844 to schedule an appointment to look at your chipped tooth.